guitarremote/statistical-learning-notes/ML-Notes.md

 * What is the problem with having multicollinearity/ correlated features?
 * Does coarse classification of continuous variables improve model performance?
 * How can gbm be parallelized(xgboost) if the second tree is dependent on the first tree?
+* How is variable importance calculated in ensemble tree based models?
 * How do class weights work?
 How is it added in the error function for regession and classification problems?
 * What is the difference between an ordinary least squares linear model and generalized linear model(GLM)?
 * Does keeping insignficant features impact model performance?